Kanra214/LearnWebApp/README.md

 - [x] navigate to dashboard and reload when hit 'studdybar'
 - [x] change style for sidebar according to active component
 - [x] grouplistview change height on different active link
+- [x] deploy on aws
+- [x] make create group page scrollable
+- [ ] if directly access /mygroups without first reaching the main page my groups is empty
+- [ ] sidebar text hides if the screen is too narrow
+- [ ] header is messed up if the screen is too narrow, worse if message list is shown
+- [ ] create group form (including event form) is messed up if screen is too narrow